Download and view the newsletter for nursing professionals: Nursing Outlook (PDF)

 Interviews & Applicant Days

 If your application is shortlisted, we will invite you to attend a half day selection event.
-This comprises of a talk about our nursing programme, followed by a group interview and a short numeracy and literacy assessment.
+This comprises of a short talk about our nursing programme, followed by an individual interview, a short numeracy and literacy assessment and a situational judgement test.
 There will also be an opportunity for you to visit our state-of-the-art-clinical teaching facilities.

-We will expect you to know about the role of the nurse in the 21st Century, particularly in areas of public health.
+We will expect you to know about the role of the nurse in the 21st Century.
 We recommend you visit the Department of Health website, keep up to date with nursing in the media and read nursing professional journals.

 What We Look For In Your Application

 We will be looking for applicants committed to Adult Nursing.
 This must be clearly demonstrated in the personal statement section of the UCAS application form by saying why the candidate wants to study Adult Nursing and what they feel they can bring to the programme.
 All relevant work experience that they have undertaken to date should be included and importantly, how this work experience influenced their values and behaviours.

 Candidates must show evidence of a good understanding of the scope of the nursing profession, preferably indicated by some form of interactive or observational work experience.
 Candidates must demonstrate an understanding of how nursing can bring about excellent health and wellbeing through quality of care, as well as the importance of and engagement with essential values and behaviours that bring about high quality, compassionate care.

 In addition candidates should be able to articulate the realistic expectations required from the programme and the demands of clinical placements.

 Throughout this degree, students may receive tuition from professors, senior lecturers, lecturers, researchers, practitioners, visiting experts or technicians, and they may be supported in their learning by other students.